 During the Vice Presidential Debate, Harris claimed Trump is in court trying to get rid of the Affordable Care Act which would cause those with preexisting conditions to lose protection.
 According to the Executive Order on An America-First Healthcare Plan, Trump does want to do away with the ACA.
 Contrary to what Senator Harris claims, Trump did in fact, agree to protect those with preexisting conditions if the ACA is taken away.
 This Executive Order was issued on Sep.
 24th, 2020.

 The Threat of Climate Change

 Susan asks Vice President Mike Pence if he believes climate change is an existential threat.
 Pence briefly acknowledges that the climate is changing before pointing out Senator Harris refuses to admit she plans on raising taxes.
 Earlier in the debate, there was a short discussion regarding taxes.
-Sen. Harris did admit the Biden/Harris Administration wanted to completely get rid of Trump's tax cuts.
-She also explained they would not raise taxes anyone who makes less than $40,000 a year.
+Senator Harris did admit the Biden/Harris Administration wanted to completely get rid of Trump's tax cuts.
+She also explained they would not raise taxes on anyone who makes less than $40,000 a year.
 That in itself implies they are planning to raise taxes, just for certain brackets rather than everyone.